mseminatore/TeslaJS/README.md

 Another feature that I wanted was API stateless-ness (achieved via an **options** parameter to API calls) so that it was possible to use the library to make multiple overlapping async calls for different vehicles for data-logging.

+## What's New

+With the latest version the samples include enhanced command line processing.
+Also, beginning with 1.0.17 the **vehicles** sample now supports querying from specific vehicle for multi-car owners.
+Please try it out and report back.

 # Tesla API Documentation

 The REST API encapusulated by this library was documented through the work of many Tesla Model S owners.
 The current